Pain · Mittelstand

 If the US deal stalled after the technical demo and not before, the cultural register is the problem, not the engineering.
 Engineering closed the technical meeting.
 Register opened the silence.

 Two engineering cultures.
-Two reading orders.
+Two evaluation orders.
 Same deck.

-German register, in engineering markets, treats capability and certification as the load-bearing claim.
+German sales language, in engineering markets, treats capability and certification as the load-bearing claim.
 The deck opens with company history, multi-decade reference accounts, ISO and DIN compliance, engineering staff count, Fertigungstiefe.
 The implicit argument: we are serious, we have proven it for forty years, the commercial outcome follows because the engineering is correct.
-This works in Germany because the German buyer reads the same way.
+This works in Germany because the German buyer judges the same way.
 Capability first.
 Outcome implicit.

 CLOSE RATE: SAME PRODUCT, TWO MARKETS 30% DE: STUTTGART 4% US: CLEVELAND 14% US POST-REBUILD

-Close-rate gap on a single product line, before and after the US register is rebuilt.
+Close-rate gap on a single product line, before and after the US buyer expectations is rebuilt.

-When the deck enters a US procurement room, the buyer scans for the outcome claim, does not find it on slide one, and sorts the firm into engineering-vendor rather than strategic-supplier.
+When the deck enters a US procurement meeting, the buyer scans for the outcome claim, does not find it on slide one, and sorts the company into engineering-vendor rather than strategic-supplier.
 From that point every meeting is courteous and every meeting is downstream of a sort that already happened.
-The German team reads the warm room as progress.
+The German team judges the warm meeting as progress.
 The sort already priced the deal out.
 This is not a defect of either register.
 Both work in their home market.
 The defect is assuming one travels.

 ?